NVIDIA-Omniverse/usd-plugin-samples/README.md

 > **Prerequisite:** You must have CMake 3.23.1+ installed on your system and available through the `PATH`.

 If you want to directly build and try out the samples in `usdview`, you can use the provided tools to build the libraries and configure the environment to enable you to load the sample scenes in `usdview`.
-The commands below assume either a Linux environment or `git-bash` on Windows.
+The commands below assume either a Linux environment or `x64 Visual Studio Native Command Prompt` on Windows.

 <details>
 <summary>On Linux</summary>